 Content Strategy Recommendations

-Research has shown that the non-academic aspects of student life play a huge role in attracting a prospective student.
+Research has shown that the non-academic aspects of student life play a huge role in attracting prospective students.
 Campus lifestyle plays a part in attracting them to enroll, have a satisfying experience while a student, and maintain loyalty after graduation.
 The purpose of the Student Life section of the Kent State University website is to support students’ needs and desires outside of class.
-The Student Life and Campus Safety sections of the site are currently not well organized: a patchwork of links, images, and sections that could do a better job of meeting site visitors’ expectations.
+These sections of the site are currently not well organized: a patchwork of links, images, and sections that could do a better job of meeting site visitors’ expectations.